Hierarchical Graph Representations in Digital Pathology: Introduction

-We propose a methodology that consists of the $\hact$ graph construction and $\hact$-Net based histology image analysis.
+We propose a methodology that consists of $\hact$ graph construction and $\hact$-Net based histology image analysis.
 We characterize breast tumor regions-of-interest ($\troi$s) to evaluate our methodology.
-The preliminary version of this work is presented by~\cite{pati20}.
-The work has been substantially extended by, 1) improving the $\hact$ representation and $\hact$-Net architecture, 2) dataset extension (2$\times$), 3) detailed ablation studies and evaluation on public data, and 4) benchmarking against independent pathologists.
-More specifically, the major contributions of this paper are, \begin{itemize} \item A novel hierarchical entity-graph representation ($\hact$) and hierarchical learning ($\hact$-Net) methodology for analyzing histology images. \item BReAst Carcinoma Subtyping (BRACS) dataset \footnote{The BRACS dataset for breast cancer subtyping will be shortly released to the community}, a large cohort of breast $\troi$s annotated with seven breast cancer subtypes.
-BRACS includes challenging atypical cases and a wide variety of $\troi$s representing a more realistic breast cancer analysis. \item The proposed methodology is benchmarked on the BRACS dataset by comparing with three independent pathologists for breast cancer subtyping.
-Upon extensive assessment, we demonstrate comparable classification performance as the pathologists on per-class and aggregated classification.
-Also, our methodology outperforms several recent $\cnn$ and $\gnn$ approaches for cancer subtyping. \end{itemize}
+A preliminary version of this work was presented as~\cite{pati20}.
+Our substantial extensions herein include 1)~an improved $\hact$ representation and $\hact$-Net architecture, 2)~a larger evaluation dataset (twice the earlier size), 3)~detailed ablation studies and evaluation on public data, and 4)~a benchmark comparison against independent pathologists.
+Specifically, the major contributions of this paper are: \begin{itemize} \item A novel hierarchical entity-graph representation ($\hact$) and hierarchical learning ($\hact$-Net) methodology for analyzing histology images; \item Introducing a public dataset, BReAst Carcinoma Subtyping (BRACS\footnote{The BRACS dataset for breast cancer subtyping will be shortly released}), a large cohort of breast $\troi$s annotated with seven breast cancer subtypes.
+BRACS includes challenging atypical cases and a wide variety of $\troi$s representing a more realistic breast cancer analysis; \item An evaluation of our proposed methodology on the BRACS dataset by comparing with three independent pathologists, where an extensive assessment demonstrates our classification performance outperforming several recent $\cnn$ and $\gnn$ approaches for cancer subtyping, while being comparable to pathologists on per-class and aggregated classification tasks. \end{itemize}